- A collaboration fic by Wax and Keitaro Hirochi, inspired by Sword Art Online.

 - The GM Is A Cheating Bastard: His mod status gives him access to all skills in the game (including Unique Magic and even Unique Skills) and maxed-out stats.

-- Hoist by His Own Petard: His overpowered skills are not limited to him, and Dragun and Jesus-kun use the ones they got to defeat him.
+- Hoist by His Own Petard: His overpowered spells are not limited to him, and Dragun and Jesus-kun use the ones they got to defeat him.

-- The Law of Diminishing Defensive Effort: Used against him by Darkstar.
+- The Law of Diminishing Defensive Effort: Exploited by Darkstar.
 When he tells Jesus-kun and Dragun about how to beat him, he asks them to go for a huge initial burst of damage as Draco won't even defend himself due to how invincible he thinks he is.
+Doesn't stick, as Draco still is immortal, but this does cause him to play his "fake death" card very early.

 - No Cure for Evil: Draco doesn't think of using the overpowered healing spell he has access to to heal himself.